NotebookLM Limits in 2026: Sources, Size Caps and Workarounds

 NotebookLM caps things in three places:

 • Sources per notebook.
-The free tier allows a set number of sources per notebook (in the region of 50), and the paid tier raises it substantially (into the hundreds).
+The free tier allows 50 sources per notebook at the time of writing, and the paid tier raises it to 300.
 This is the cap most people meet first.

 • Size per source.
-Each individual source has a word or size limit (a source can run to a few hundred thousand words), so a single enormous document can be rejected or truncated even if you're under the source count.
+Each individual source has a word or size limit (around 500,000 words per source), so a single enormous document can be rejected or truncated even if you're under the source count.

 • Notebooks per account.
-There's a cap on how many notebooks you can have, which matters if you organise by project and spin up a lot of them.
+There's a cap on how many notebooks you can have - 100 on the free tier and 500 on paid at the time of writing - which matters if you organise by project and spin up a lot of them.

 The reason for all three is the same: everything in a notebook is loaded together so the model can synthesise across it, and that shared context has a ceiling.